jeffdinsmore/PierresBakery.Solution/README.md

 Spec 6: The program accepts an input of any multiple pastry quantity and outputs the calculated price of 3 for $5 with a base price of $2 per pastry.
 * Input: 5
 * Output: "$9"

+Spec 7: The program accepts an inputted 21 grain and powerseed bread quantity and outputs the calculated price of $11.
+* Input: 1, 1
+* Output: "$11"

+Spec 8: The program accepts an inputted 21 grain and powerseed bread quantity of 3 and 4 respectively and outputs the calculated price of buy 2, get 1 free for 21 grain and buy 3, get 1 free for powerseed with a base price of $5 and $6 per loaf respectively.
+* Input: 3, 4
+* Output: "$28"

+Spec 9: The program accepts an input of any multiple 21 grain and powerseed bread quantity and outputs the calculated price of buy 2, get 1 free with a base price of $5 per loaf and buy 3, get 1 free with a base price of $6 per loaf respectively.
+* Input: 7, 9
+* Output: "$67"

 ## Setup/Installation Requirements